nawal-22/HW02/lab-05.md

 1. How many observations and how many variables are in the dataset?
 Use inline code to answer this question.
-What does each row represent?
+What does each row represent? opservation:953 variables:26 each row reprenst information about a noble prize winner

 ``` r
 dim(nobel)